nasa-gibs/mrf/doc/MUG.md

  JPEG files much larger than the default, commonly two or three time larger.
 MRF with this setting can be decoded and re-encoded multiple times at the same Q without any data quality degradation.

-Optimizing the Huffman encoding tables for each tile, as opposed to using the default value can be enabled by having the "OPTIMIZE=ON" in the OPTIONS list.
+Optimizing the Huffman encoding tables for each tile, as opposed to using the default table will improve the compression by a few percent in most cases.
+By default, MRF uses the default tables for 8 bit data.
+For 12 bit JPEG optimize is always on since there are no predefined Huffman tables.
-Choosing this will increase encoding time and reduce the tile size slightly, both are relatively small changes in most cases.
+In MRF, optimized Huffman tables in JPEG can be enabled by adding the "OPTIMIZE:ON" to the OPTIONS list.
+Choosing this will increase encoding time and reduce the tile size, both changes are relatively small in most cases.
 To use the 12 bit JPEG, when available, set the data type to Int16 or UInt16.

 ### brunsli (JPEG XL)